 - Treatment in Germany with Booking Health

 Coxarthrosis is a degenerative disease of the hip joint.
 The disease develops gradually.
-It progresses over the years and even decades, but in the end it inevitably leads to total joint destruction.
-Even the most modern treatment methods do not allow doctors either to restore the hip joint, or at least to stop the progression of coxarthrosis.
+It progresses over the years and even decades, but in the end, it inevitably leads to total joint destruction.
+Even the most modern treatment methods do not allow doctors to either restore the hip joint or at least stop the progression of coxarthrosis.

 A person can live with this pathology for some time.
 He suffers from pain but takes painkillers.
 At first, arthrosis worsens only periodically, and pain appears under load.
 Then it begins to torment the person at rest, and painkillers become less and less effective.
 In addition, their constant intake is harmful to health and often causes gastrointestinal bleeding.

-At a certain stage, there is a need for radical surgical treatment: total hip replacement.
-This operation is recognized as the most successful in the world in terms of improving the quality of life.
-Those who undergo this surgery can fully restore their physical activity and get rid of pain.
+There is a need for radical surgical treatment at a certain stage: total hip replacement.
+This operation is recognized as the most successful in the world in improving the quality of life.
+Those who undergo this surgery can fully restore their physical activity and get rid of the pain.
 Modern artificial joints serve a person for decades, and most people will never need a second operation to replace a prosthesis.

 The best hospitals for the treatment of hip osteoarthritis in Germany are:

 - University Hospital of Ludwig Maximilian University of Munich